pcingola/SnpEff/src/docs/snpeff/commands.md

 ```

 For instance, in the third line (1:16097 T G), it added the tag `CLOSEST=150,exon_1_15796_15947,ENST00000423562,WASH7P`
-, which means that the variant is 150 bases away from exon "exon_1_15796_15947".
+ which means that the variant is 150 bases away from exon "exon_1_15796_15947".
 The exon belongs to transcript "ENST00000423562" of gene "WASH7P".

 !!! info
-    If multiple markers are available (at the same distance) the one belonging to the longest mRna transcript is shown.
+    If multiple markers are available (at the same distance) the one belonging to the longest mRNA transcript is shown.

 The input can also be a BED file, the output file has the same information as CLOSEST info field, added to the fourth column of the output BED file:
 ```